jdoleary/Spellmasons/docs/TasksCurrent.md

 - Record trailer footage
 - Implement Jake's UI design for toolbar, inventory, tooltip, and player ready states
 ---
-## Multiplayer Enhancements / issues
-- if you choose a spawn position while another player is casting it waits and then spawns where you clicked, which can be confusing because it still looks like you can choose where to spawn
-- if you can MOVE_PLAYER while a super long cast is being triggered.
-    - you cannot, find a way to handle this for multiplayer so it's communicated that you have to wait to cast until someone else has finished casting
-    - IMPORTANT: Change the store description:  `Spellmasons uses innovative faction-based turns: You and your fellow mages can all move, cast and act simultaneously.` if needed
-- If player joins mid enemy movement it will force reset them
-    - this is still an issue: as of 2022-09-16
 ## next up
 - melee prediction is still off
 - attack range shouldn't be red when explosion radius is red
 - bug: Brad got "invalid target" when trying to cast on the top of a wall but he was using "expand" so it shoul've been valid cause there were targets in the radius
-- brad has two poisons on his spellbar
 - Improve out of range targeting: if any part of a unit is in range, then targeting it must be allowed
-## Low hanging fruit
 - small bugs:
     - Sometimes it tries to path around things and wastes stamina if there isn't a straight line path
     - when your main mana bar has 0 mana left it doesn't show the diagonal lines